shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    ⋆ ∂_y ∧ ∂_z = ∂_x \\
    ⋆ ∂_z ∧ ∂_x = ∂_y \\

-This association defines a dual vector to every oriented surfaces and is called the Hodge dual, noted with the star operator :math:`⋆` operator.
+This association defines a unique vector dual to every oriented surfaces called the Hodge dual.
+Hodge duality is noted with the star symbol :math:`⋆`, called the *Hodge star operator*.
 The relation holds in both direction:

 .. math::